rachel170/tp/docs/UserGuide.md

 Format: `help`

 Outcome Expected:
-- Success message displayed is: `Opened help window.`
-- Help Window pop up with the link to user guide.

 ![help message](images/helpMessage.png)
+1/.
+The help window will show you the link to our user guide.

 ### Adding a flashcard : `addCard`

 Adds a card to the currently stored notes.

-Format: `addCard n/QUESTION a/ANSWER`
+Format: `addCard q/QUESTION a/ANSWER`

 Example:
 * `addCard q/Who was Singapore's First President? a/Yusok Ishak`

 Outcome Expected:
 ![Add Card Before](images/AddCardBefore.png)
+1/.
+Enter the addCard Command into the command box as shown.
+The question will precede after the prefix `q/` and the answer will precede after the prefix `a/`.

 ![Add Card After](images/AddCardAfter.png)
+2/.
+When successful, you will see the newly added flashcard at the bottom of the list.

 ### Editing a flashcard : `editCard`